Some of the key aspects of the kiosk settings include the:

 - Select Sign In/Out Kiosks.

 - Click Next.

-Each Kiosk should have a unique name that can be used to easily identify it.
-If you have multiple Kiosks in your location, you will need to be able to tell them apart by name.
+Each kiosk should have a unique name that is easily identifiable.
+If you have multiple kiosks in your location, you need to distinguish them by name.

-The Location Access Control Point (LACP) is the point in your location that the Kiosk is situated, e.g. Main Reception, Warehouse Entrance, etc. The LACP can either be standard or inter-zone only, which is set in the LACP settings, the type of LACP determines the type of Kiosk and the settings available to configure.
+The access point is where in your location that the kiosk is situated, e.g. main reception, warehouse entrance.
+The access point can either be standard or inter-zone.
+You'll choose this setting while adding your access points and zones.
+The type of access point determines the type of kiosk and the settings available to configure.

-Select the type of device the Kiosk is to be activated on, each device type has unique settings associated with it.
+Select the type of device the kiosk is to be run on.
+Each device type has unique settings associated with it.

-Standard PC with Keyboard and Mouse – This is a regular PC, not touch screen, so no on-board keyboard will be displayed when it is selected.
+This is a regular PC, not a touch screen, so no on-board keyboard will be displayed when it is selected.
 Because standard PCs have more screen space available without having an on-screen keyboard, you have the option to display multiple questions on one page or for every question to have its own page.
+Display options include: